dylanvdbrink/oauth-assignment/README.md

 Spring Framework which will result in faster and arguably better unit tests.
 6. Used JUnit and the Spring Boot test framework as I didn't have the time to figure out why my Spock tests weren't working.
 7. Return the same JWT for the access and id tokens.
-In a real world scenarion this
+In a real world scenarion this.

 ## Notes
 - OpenID spec URL should be "https://openid.net/specs/openid-connect-core-1_0.html" (.htm**l**)